RA-PHNTM/Platform-Navigation-Script/README.md

 # Platform-Navigation-Script
-Python tool with GUI interface that used to navigate to different Web-based platforms or URLs.
+Python tool with GUI interface used to navigate to different Web-based platforms or URLs.
 Useful for working with multiple SIEM/EDR platforms like Security Onion, Stealthwatch or Carbon Black based on any given set of clients.
 Can also be used as a simple navigation tool for frequented websites/domains.
 Requires additional edit/tuning to list entities and navigate to intended locations.
 Edits welcome.

 Features: